 Online students don’t have to pay for student housing, gas for commuting, or on-campus meal programs.
 That can translate to substantial savings, which is a major perk for cost-conscious students.
 Just think of what you could do with the money you’ll save on transit, food, and dorm living.

 3. Increased Networking Opportunities

 Online courses let you interact with students in remote locations all over the world.
 That could lead to professional opportunities you might not be exposed to in a traditional classroom setting.
 Online courses make it easy to be a passive participant, but for the investment you’re making, it’s much more fulfilling to take advantage of your networking opportunities.

 Going to work or raising a family?
-Online courses let you build an education around your routine, so that you don’t have to give up family time, hire expensive babysitters, or cut your hours at work.
-From stay-at-home parents to busy freelancers, distance education is ideal for anyone with a hectic or unpredictable calendar.
+Online courses let you build an education around your routine so that you don’t have to give up family time, hire expensive babysitters, or cut your hours at work.
+Distance education is ideal for anyone with a hectic or unpredictable calendar, from stay-at-home parents to busy freelancers.
 For example, many students attend online college while working full-time.